• Blog

 Eyebrows Thinning During Pregnancy First Trimester

-Eyebrows thinning during pregnancy in the first trimester can happen as hormone levels begin to change.
+Eyebrows thinning during the first trimester of pregnancy can occur as hormone levels begin to change.
 Some women notice early shedding, while others see changes later in pregnancy.

 The timing depends on how the body responds to hormonal shifts.